 - 3. Follow the procedure in Replacing an HBA (Host Bus Adapter). - 4.
-Add the node to the cluster as follows: - 1.
-Log in to the Active Node server as a dedicated cluster domain account user (DIVAClusterAdmin). - 2.
-Click Start, Administrative Tools, and then Failover Cluster Management Console. - 3.
-Expand the Cluster Object (DIVA-CL-ORC) in the navigation tree on the left side of the screen. - 4.
-Right-click Nodes in the expanded tree on the left side of the screen. - 5.
-Click Add Node in the resulting menu to open the Add Node Wizard. - Click Next on the first wizard screen. - 7.
+Add the node to the cluster as follows: - a.
+Log in to the Active Node server as a dedicated cluster domain account user (DIVAClusterAdmin). - b.
+Click Start > Administrative Tools > Failover Cluster Management Console. - c.
+Expand the Cluster Object (DIVA-CL-ORC) in the navigation tree on the left side of the screen. - d.
+Right-click Nodes in the expanded tree on the left side of the screen. - e.
+Click Add Node in the resulting menu to open the Add Node Wizard. - f.
+Click Next on the first wizard screen. - q.
 Proceed through the wizard to add the new node to the cluster.